The High Ground (Star Trek: The Next Generation): Plot

 At the base, Crusher learns her abductor is Kyril Finn, the leader of Ansata.
 Crusher refuses to eat or otherwise cooperate with Finn.
 After several hours, Finn lets Crusher out of her restraints and requests that she help treat their wounded.
 Crusher discovers that the "Inverters", the Ansata teleportation technology, cause irreversible damage to the user's DNA, and that many of the Ansata are sick due to excessive use of the Inverter.
 Finn admits that the Inverter is their only advantage against the Rutian government.
 Finn believes that the Federation, by providing medical aid, is working with the Rutian government, and launches an attack on the Enterprise, despite Crusher's pleas not to harm her son.
-The Ansata manage to plant a bomb on the Enterprises engine.
+The Ansata manage to plant a bomb on the Enterprises warp core not before killing several members of the crew in the process.
 Chief Engineer La Forge is able to remove the bomb and transport it into space, but the distraction is enough to allow Finn to appear on the bridge and abduct Captain Picard.
 With Picard as his captive, Finn uses the Inverter to return to the Enterprise to convey to Counselor Troi his demand that the Federation mediate the dispute between the Ansata and the Rutians; he leaves again before security officers can arrive.
 Picard, learning of Crusher's situation, tells her to continue to work on gaining Finn's confidence to hopefully end the dispute peacefully.